Blessing Hands is a public charity dedicated to helping and

 Blessing Hands is a 501(c)(3) public charity administered by a board

-of five directors under bylaws.
+of six directors under bylaws.
 Our headquarters is in Morehead,

 Kentucky, a small college town.
 Our founder and president is Betty

-Cutts, a volunteer ESL teacher, housewife, and mother.
+Cutts, a volunteer ESL teacher, housewife, and mother who has a Master's Degree in Education.
 We are a

 faith based charity that seeks to help people help themselves and